hazelgrove/hazel/README.md

     > eval `opam config env`
     ```

-  - We can now install Js_of_ocaml and tyxml, including optional dependencies.
+  - We can now install the necessary dependencies.
   NOTE: HZ requires TyXML 4.0, which is NOT backwards compatible with TyXML 3.X.

     ```sh
-    > opam install js_of_ocaml tyxml deriving ppx_deriving reactiveData ocp-indent
+    > opam install js_of_ocaml tyxml deriving ppx_deriving reactiveData ocp-indent camomile
     ```

   - To make sure you have the latest versions of everything, ask `opam` to upgrade the packages if needed: